shri004/shri004/README.md

-🧠  Currently learning:  Something about the human mind or how the world works ✍️  Last written      :  A blog or a poem — both feel like exhaling 📷  Behind the lens   :  Finding stillness in moving places 🌿  Thinking about    :  How everything in nature is quietly connected ✈️  Next destination  :  Somewhere new, somewhere that shifts my perspective
+🧠  Currently learning:  Something about the human mind or how the world works ✍️  Last written      :  A blog or a poem — both feel like exhaling 📷  Behind the lens   :  Finding stillness in moving places ❤️  Next destination  :  Somewhere new, somewhere that shifts my perspective
 ```

 </div>